shwetankgit/scrumboard/README.md

 # Scrumboard
 This is a Scrum Board.
 Built in React.
-G the the Master Branch to see the source code.
+Go to the the Master Branch to see the source code.